Supreme Court of Bashkortostan

-The Supreme Court of the Republic of Bashkortostan (Bashkir: Başkortostan Respublikahı Yuğarı Sudı) is a Regional court within the judiciary of Russia in the largest by population national region of Russia.
-The court of last resort in Russian administrative law, civil law and criminal law cases if case would not taken.
-If the Supreme Court of a subject of the Russian Federation refuses to submit a cassation complaint for consideration at a court of cassation instance, the Applicant cannot file a supervisory complaint - domestic remedies had exhausted.
+The Supreme Court of the Republic of Bashkortostan (Bashkir: Başkortostan Respublikahı Yuğarı Sudı) is a regional court for the region of Bashkortostan.
+It is the court of last resort in Russian administrative law, civil law and criminal law cases.
 It also supervises the work of lower courts.
 Its predecessor is the Supreme Court of the Bashkir ASSR.

 Composition

 There are 147 members of the Supreme Court.
 Supreme Court judges are nominated by the President of Russia.
 In order to become a judge, a person must be a citizen of Russia, be at least 35 years old, have a legal education, and have at least 10 years of service.

 The Supreme Court consists of the Judicial Panel for Civil Affairs, the Judicial Panel for Criminal Affairs, and the Administrative Panel, which deal with respective cases.
 Those cases in which the Supreme Court is the original jurisdiction are heard by the panels.
 Appeals of the decisions of the panels are brought to the Cassation Panel.
 Whereas a panel reviews the decisions of lower courts, an appeal is brought to the Sixth Cassation Court in the city of Samara.